Free Solar Panels? The Truth Behind the Ads for Free Solar

 We’ve all seen ads claiming you can get free solar panels from the government or a local installer.

 If free solar panels sound too good to be true, it’s because they are.
-These ads are typically for solar leases and are at best misleading and at worst a scam.
+Solar panels cost money, and these ads are, at best, misleading attempts to push solar leases and, at worst, complete scams.

 In this article, we’ll pull back the curtain on free solar panel claims by comparing solar leases with solar purchase options.

 Free solar panel scams

 Unfortunately, the solar industry naturally attracts scammers looking to prey on peoples’ desire to save reduce their energy costs.
 One of the most common scams are ads showing “How to get free solar panels from the government.”